JamesNg90/JS/README.md

 7. SumofARange.js: range function takes two arguments, start and end, and returns an array containing all the numbers from start up to (and including) end. sum function takes an array of numbers and returns the sum of these numbers

+8. ReversingAnArray.js: reverseArray, takes an array as argument and produces a new array that has the same elements in the inverse order. reverseArrayInPlace, does what the reverse method does: it modifies the array given as argument by reversing its elements.
+Neither may use the standard reverse method.